-You may sometimes need to view or edit Thunderbird preference settings which are not accessible through the normal user interface.
-You can use Thunderbird's "config editor" to do this.
+You may sometimes need to view or edit Thunderbird preference settings, which are not accessible through the normal user interface.
+You can use Thunderbird's Config Editor to do this.

-In rare cases you may need to add a new preference.
-You shouldn't need to do this unless you are instructed to do so by documentation for Thunderbird or one of its add-ons.
-To add a new preference, right-click anywhere within the list of preferences, select themenu item, and then select the appropriate sub-menu item for the type of preference you need to create.
-To delete a previously added preference, it as described above.
+In rare cases, you may need to add a new preference.
+You shouldn't normally need to do this unless you are instructed to do so by documentation for Thunderbird or one of its add-ons.

+Modifications to preferences happen immediately.
+However, some parts of Thunderbird or many add-ons only read their preferences on start-up, so it is good practice to restart Thunderbird after editing preferences for your changes to take effect.
 It is also important to know that when you restore a preference to its default value, Thunderbird does not store that preference in the preferences file.
-It is only non default preferences that are stored.
+It is only non-default preferences that are stored.